How a loan and credit differ

 According to liability

-According to the lender
+According to the provider

-What is foreclosure
+What is a foreclosure

 How not to protect property or payment of executions